 The MMU concludes that the regulation market results were not competitive, and the market design is significantly flawed.
 The MMU concludes that the synchronized reserve market results were competitive, although the \$7.50 margin should be removed.
-The MMU concludes that the DASR market results were competitive, although offers above the competitive level continue to affect prices.
+The MMU concludes that the DASR market results were competitive, although offers above the competitive level continued to affect prices.
+The MMU recognizes that significant reserve market design changes were implemented on October 1, 2022, and these new rules will be addressed in detail in the 2022 Annual State of the Market Report for PJM.